liyueling13/Predicting-RDU-Delays-and-Cancellations/README.md

 - sklearn for our train/test split, the dummy classifier, our other models including: KNN, LogReg, Random Forest, and Gradient Boosting, and RandomizedSearchCV to find the best model parameters

 ## Modelling
 After trying four models, Random Forest performed the best with KNN as a close second.
+It had a 0.8 accuracy score, 0.72 precision, and 0.8 recall.
 ![image](https://github.com/liyueling13/Predicting-RDU-Delays-and-Cancellations/assets/81717153/d038e647-aa02-4497-ac5a-db34f91517cc)

 The Random Forest Classifier had the following hyperparameters found through a RandomizedSearchCV: {'n_estimators': 425, 'criterion': ‘entropy’}.

+## Future Work
+To create a more useful model, I would add more dates and airports.
+I had time and resource (computational) constraints so could not use bigger datasets.
+Moreover, it would make sense to collate this DOT data with other commensense features like weather forecast.
+Obviously ice and thunderstorms (among other things) affect flights.
+I could not find an API that could pull historical weather data without costly fees (the Wunderground API was taken offline in 2018 unfortunately).

+Finally it would be worthwhile to try setting a threshold for positive classifications in each category.
+An optimal threshold could improve our model significantly, and could also clearly quantify uncertainty for travellers and travel agencies.